 Getting a secured credit card is a good next step.
 Secured cards require a deposit that often serves as your credit line for that card.

-For example, when Jasinksi was released from prison, he landed a phone sales job that paid only $400 a week.
-He saved up enough to get a secured credit card with a credit limit of $200, then he got two more, he says.
+For example, when Jasinski was released from prison, he landed a phone sales job that paid only $400 a week.
+He saved up enough to get a secured credit card with a credit limit of $200, then he got two more.

 Once you have a secured card, use it regularly for small purchases and pay off the entire balance each billing cycle.
-Once your credit score starts to get in the high 600s, you may want to apply for a gas or retail store card, either of which is easier to get than traditional cards, Christensen says.
-“Retail cards have lower limits so the bank is not taking as much of a risk,” he says.
+Once your credit score starts to get in the high 600s, you may want to apply for a gas or retail store card, either of which is easier to get than traditional cards, Christensen said.
+“Retail cards have lower limits so the bank is not taking as much of a risk.”

 Note that gas and store cards have higher-than-average interest rates, so it’s particularly important to avoid interest charges by paying off any charges in full every month.

-A good mix of credit is important to building a high score, so consider taking out a small loan from a reputable lender.
+A good mix of credit is important in building a high score, so consider taking out a small loan from a reputable lender.

 For example, after getting his secured credit cards, Jasinski went to the credit union his grandfather had used for years and took out a $400 secured loan.
 He set up automatic payments to make sure the loan got paid on time.

-Jasinski kept his credit utilization rate, the amount of available credit he was using, below 30 percent, and paid off anything he charged right away.
+Jasinski kept his credit utilization rate (the amount of available credit he was using) below 30%, and paid off anything he charged right away.
 Eventually, Jasinski’s score reached the low 700s, which is officially considered good credit.

-“Fixing my credit gave me hope,” says Jasinski, who has given up partying and drugs in favor of sobriety and financial security.
+“Fixing my credit gave me hope,” said Jasinski, who has given up partying and drugs in favor of sobriety and financial security.
 “I’m building my credit and moving forward.”